-As with any old, well-used bike, check if downpipes are rotten or fork’s pitted, and any particularly bad damage from inevitable mishaps.
+As with any old, well-used bike, check if the downpipes are rotten or forks pitted and if there is any particularly bad damage from inevitable mishaps.
 Also check the lower shock mounting on the swing arm of the Honda CBF500, as this is exposed to crud from the wheel and can seize up solid.
 Unfortunately, a centre stand wasn’t standard.

 2 replies on “First Big Bike Recommendations: Honda CBF500 / CB500”

 What about the CB400 Super Four?
 A friend of mine has one and he never stops raving about it!!

 I started on a Super four (grey import, same engine as CBR400RR).
 I wouldn’t recommend it, as service parts were hard to get hold of, and there wasn’t much support for it due to it being quite a rare grey import.
 I should have gone with a slightly more expensive SV650.